-If your claim involves urgent care for Health Services (hospital, medical, mental health and substance abuse) or certain Ancillary Health Services (pharmacy or dental) benefits, you can file an expedited appeal if your provider believes an immediate appeal is warranted because delay in treatment would pose an imminent or serious threat to your health or ability to regain maximum function, or would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of the claim.
+If your claim involves urgent care for health services (hospital, medical, mental health and substance abuse) benefits, you can file an expedited appeal if your provider believes an immediate appeal is warranted because delay in treatment would pose an imminent or serious threat to your health or ability to regain maximum function, or would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of the claim.
 This appeal can be filed in writing or orally.
 You can discuss the reviewer's determination and exchange any necessary information over the phone, via fax or any other quick way of sharing.
 You will receive a response within 72 hours of your request.

-Pre-Service or Concurrent Care Health Services (Hospital, Medical, Mental Health and Substance Abuse) or Ancillary Health Services (Pharmacy, Dental or Vision) Claim Appeal
+Pre-Service or Concurrent Health Services (Hospital, Medical, Mental Health and Substance Abuse) Claim Appeal

-If you file an appeal of a pre-service (service not yet received) or concurrent care (service currently being received) claim that does not involve urgent care, a decision will be made and you will be notified within 30 days of the receipt of your appeal.
+If you file an appeal of a pre-service (service not yet received) or concurrent (service currently being received) claim that does not involve urgent care, a decision will be made and you will be notified within 30 days of the receipt of your appeal.
 An appeal of a cessation or reduction of a previously approved benefit will be decided as soon as possible, but in any event prior to the cessation or reduction of the benefit.